andthum/hpc_submit_scripts/README.rst

     * :bash:`img`:  Image files for use in the documentation.
     * :bash:`lmod`:  Bash scripts that can be sourced to load Lmod_ modules into the current shell.
+    * :bash:`python`:  Python modules containig functions and classes that are used by the Python submit scripts.
     * :bash:`simulation`:  Slurm job scripts to run MD simulations.

 Refer to the README's of the different subdirectories for further